 Our lodging was around the corner from the Abdul Ghafoor mosque, a gorgeous building with an Indian flavor, wedged between rows of shoplots, two blocks from a major artery.
 The benches within the compound were attractive for their quietude; more than once I saw older Chinese men sitting there resting from the day’s busy-ness, and inside the mosque itself, men slept on the verandahs in the late afternoon.From time to time I’ve come across mosques with signs prohibiting sleeping.
 For myself, I love the sight of it: the masjid as an intimate and welcoming space.
 One oddity I noticed for the first time: plastic kufis!
 The mosque had some in the corner, like a stack of colanders in a cupboard.
 Men would walk in bareheaded, wear one for their salat, and then return them to the corner as they left.
 I appreciated the observance of the sunnah, and yet… I’m not sure this represents progress.

-That evening, Shaykh Hisham arrived to cut the ribbon on Baraka Bazaar, a religious goods boutique behind Abdul Ghafoor Mosque, stocking everything from books to beads to clothing, like those stylish vests the Naqshbandis are so fond of.
+That evening, Shaykh Hisham arrived to cut the ribbon on Baraka Bazaar, a religious goods boutique behind Abdul Ghafoor Mosque, stocking everything from books to beads to clothing, like the Naqshbandis are so fond of.
 I managed to present my son to the Shaykh, who declared him “Better than his father!”
-Not much of a compliment, I must admit, but I’ll take it and hope he meant far, far better, inshallah.
+That’s not saying much, I must admit, but I’ll take it and hope he meant far, far better, inshallah.
 A kind brother slipped me a complimentary CD of the hot new nasheed album Nurul Anwar by the Singapore Haqqani Ensemble, one of the bands that would play next evening.
 The CD itself is lovely, designed by the talented hands at Muhammadan Press.
 What more the music?
 My kids have been listening to the CD on pretty much non-stop rotation in the car ever since.